sourcegraph/scip/docs/scip.md

 | **display_name**            | string       | (optional) The name of this symbol as it should be displayed to the user.
 For example, the symbol "com/example/MyClass#myMethod(+1)." should have the display name "myMethod".
 The `symbol` field is not a reliable source of the display name for several reasons:                                                                                                                                                                        |
 | **signature_documentation** | Document     | (optional) The signature of this symbol as it's displayed in API documentation or in hover tooltips.
 For example, a Java method that adds two numbers this would have `Document.language = "java"` and `Document.text = "void add(int a, int b)".
 The `language`and`text`fields are required while other fields such as`Documentation.occurrences` can be optionally included to support hyperlinking referenced symbols in the signature. |
 | **enclosing_symbol**        | string       | (optional) The enclosing symbol if this is a local symbol.
 For non-local symbols, the enclosing symbol should be parsed from the `symbol` field using the `Descriptor` grammar.                                                                                                                                                                                                                                                            |

+Additional notes on **relationships**:

+(optional) Relationships to other symbols (e.g., implements, type definition).

+Relationships follow one direction.
+To represent the other direction:

+- If the source symbol is defined in the same Index, attach the relationship to its SymbolInformation.
+- If the source symbol is defined in a different Index, use Document.external_symbols's relationships field.

 Additional notes on **display_name**: